decred/vspd/docs/deployment.md

 file, so it cannot be opened by any other processes while vspd is running.

 To facilitate back-ups, vspd will periodically write a copy of the bbolt database to the path `{homedir}/data/{network}/vspd.db-backup`.
-A copy of the database file will also be written to this path when vspd shuts down.
+The backup file will also be written when vspd shuts down.
 This file should be backed up often and regularly (probably at least hourly).
 Backups should be transferred off-site, ideally to a server which is not part of the vspd deployment.

 It is also possible to generate and download a database backup on demand from the admin page of the vspd web front-end.